 Dr. Michael Shapiro, a member of the American College of Cardiology’s Prevention of Cardiovascular Disease Section, stated that “That is a consistent finding.
 So we can reliably use it as a marker to identify patients at higher risk and see what else is going on with them.”

-These findings are based on a study done from medical records of about 631,800 adults from Ontario, ages 40 and older.
+These findings are from a study done from medical records of about 631,800 adults from Ontario, ages 40 and older.
 In the course of five years, 18,000 of them died.

-Ko and his team found that low HDL level in both men and women made them more likely to do, as opposed to having levels between 40 and 60 mg/dL.
+Ko and his team found that low HDL levels caused a higher risk of death, as opposed to having levels between 40 and 60 mg/dL.